Elvis Andrus Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins have a 3.49 team ERA that ranks sixth across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.43).

-- Twins pitchers combine to surrender 27 home runs (0.9 per game), the seventh-fewest in baseball.
+- Twins pitchers combine to surrender 28 home runs (0.9 per game), the seventh-fewest in the league.

-- Ryan (5-0 with a 2.81 ERA and 36 strikeouts in 32 2/3 innings pitched) makes the start for the Twins, his sixth of the season.
+- Varland (0-0) makes the start for the Twins, his second of the season.

-- The righty last pitched on Tuesday against the New York Yankees, when he went seven innings, allowing one earned run while giving up seven hits.
+- His most recent appearance was on Friday, April 14 against the New York Yankees, when the righty went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.